williamouyang/okta.github.io/_source/_docs/api/resources/authn.md

 ## Multifactor Authentication Operations

-You can enroll, activate, and verify factors using the `/api/v1/authn/factors` endpoint.
+You can enroll, activate, manage, and verify factors inside the authentication context with `/api/v1/authn/factors`.

-> You can also enroll, manage, and verify factors outside the authentication context with [`/api/v1/users/:uid/factors/`](factors.html#factor-verification-operations).
+> You can enroll, manage, and verify factors outside the authentication context with [`/api/v1/users/:uid/factors/`](factors.html#factor-verification-operations).

 ### Enroll Factor
 {:.api .api-operation}